crsardar/hands-on-react/s4-s5-s6-seasons-class-components/README.md

 ### Contents -
 1. Class Based Components
 2. State of Components
-3. Finding location of the user
+3. Finding Location of the user
 4. Component's Life Cycles
 5. Components compositions
+6. How to declare defaultProps

 ### Using semantic-ui for ready made styles